gooddata/gooddata-ui-sdk/libs/gd-bear-model/api/gd-bear-model.api.md

     export type VisualizationType = "table" | "line" | "column" | "bar" | "pie" | "doughnut" | "combo" | "area";
 }

-// Warning: (ae-internal-missing-underscore) The name "Widget" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "getAttributesDisplayForms" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export type Widget = IPersistedWidget;
+export function getAttributesDisplayForms(mdObject: IVisualizationObjectContent): string[];

+// Warning: (ae-internal-missing-underscore) The name "sanitizeDateFilters" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function sanitizeDateFilters(filters: GdcDashboardExport.FilterContextItem[]): GdcDashboardExport.FilterContextItem[];

 // (No @packageDocumentation comment for this package)